jrroosevelt/VS2PCG/Card clarifications A-F.md

 A: Yes.
 See [Omega Red](#wiki_omega_red) for a similar power and the rule insert clarification for him.

+# The Beyonder
+^CardNumber: ^CV4-013

+*Set: Crossover Vol. 4*

+The Beyonder requires two different out-ofgame piles.
+The first, his Creator pile, from his **Creator of Battleworld** power,  will contain 5 Battleworld Domains.
+This pile is Variable (you choose the Domains) and Private (only you can look at it during the game).
+If the game is already in a Battleworld Domain when he uses this power, that one goes to its discard pile.

+The second pile, his Power pile, from his **Omnipotent** power, will contain any 5 different Supporting Characters.
+These characters can be any Vs. System 2PCG cards: Photographic/Illustrated and any Property.
+This pile is Variable (you choose the characters) and Private (only you can look at it during the game).
+You will need to reveal the character you choose when you use it.

+^(Source: Rule insert)

 # \* [Bishop](http://vs.tcgbrowser.com/images/cards/big/LEG-015.jpg) \*
 ^CardNumber: ^LEG-015